 Figure 2: The Overall conceptual framework utilized in the study.

 The Analytical Hierarchy Process (AHP) assigned weights to each contributing criterion.
-AHP was used to identify and classify criteria for assessing the spatial planning decisions (Aidinidou et al., 2023).
+AHP was used to identify and classify criteria for assessing spatial planning decisions (Aidinidou et al., 2023).
 The three key principles which are decomposition, comparative judgment, and synthesis of priorities were used to guide the method (Gyani et al., 2022).
 A pairwise comparison matrix was constructed for the parameters influencing land suitability in relation to surface irrigation.
-The scale from 1 to 9 was applied to indicate the relative importance between two factors.
+The scale from 1 to 9 was applied to indicate the relative importance of the two factors.
 The prioritization of the factors in the study area was informed by Tanzania's experiences as recommended by NIMP (2018).
 Reciprocal values ranging from 1/1 to 1/9 represented the relative significance between the criteria (Table 3).
 Criteria weights were determined by calculating eigenvalues through pairwise comparisons and then normalizing the results (Odu, 2019).
 The consistency ratio (CR) was calculated using the random consistency indices (RI) established by Saaty (1980) to assess the consistency of the pairwise comparisons (Table 4).

 Table 3: Saaty’s scale in AHP (Saaty 1980)